 - Medical State of the Policy:

-The medical state of an individual is another factor that determines the loading applicable to his/her premiums; especially health insurance premiums.
-For example, let’s take the case of a group of applicants, who are all healthy and 45years of age.
-In this case, the premiums payable for all the people will be equal because the probability of mortality for all will be the same.
+The medical state of a person is also an important factor when it comes to determine the loading which is applicable to his/her premiums; especially in case of health insurance premiums.
+For example, let’s take the case of a group of individuals- healthy and 45years of age.
+In this scenario, the premiums payable for all the people will be equal because the probability of mortality for all will be the same.
 However, if one person from the same group was obese, (s)he would have to pay a higher premium than the rest of the people; because there is a comparatively higher probability of his/her organs like brain, heart, and kidney getting damaged.
 In this situation, the extra amount of premium charged from this person is what is called loading or medical loading.

 Additional factors affecting the mortality and eventually loading are